Search

 Partners

-• Life cycle assessment a life cycle thinking
+• Life cycle assessment: a life cycle concept

-• Biochemical methane potential (BMP) test – UNI/TS 11703:2018 Innovative strategies for bioenergy and bioproducts recovery
+• Biochemical test of methane potential (BMP) – UNI/TS 11703:2018 Innovative strategies for the recovery of bioenergy and bioproducts

-• PHA production through Mixed microbial cultures fed with fermented residual stream
+• PHA production through mixed microbial cultures fed with fermented residual flux

-• Odor control,climate change mitigation and CO2 certificates
+• Certificates of odor control, climate change mitigation and CO2

-• Technical-economic optimization study for the centralization of the wastewater collection and treatment services
+• Technical-economic optimization study for the centralization of wastewater collection and treatment services

 • Electrokinetic remediation of marine sediments